zhXchD/tp/docs/UserGuide.md

 </div>

 Examples:
-* `addj n/Meeting with client` Adds a journal entry with the name `Meeting with client`.
+* `addjournal n/Meeting with client` Adds a journal entry with the name `Meeting with client`.
-* `addj n/Meeting with client at/2020-9-20 14:00 d/Tea` Adds a journal
+* `addjournal n/Meeting with client at/2020-9-20 14:00 d/Tea` Adds a journal
   entry with the name `Meeting with client`, a date and time of `2020-9-20 14:00` and content `Tea`.

 ### Listing all contacts: `listc`